 The SEARCH Center: Solutions for Energy, AiR, Climate, and Health

-The SEARCH Center (Solutions for Energy, AiR, Climate, and Health), funded by a five-year Air, Climate and Energy (ACE) Center grant from the U.S. Environmental Protection Agency, aligns cutting-edge scientific research and technology to support the EPA’s strategic goals of protecting human health, improving air quality, and addressing climate change.
+The SEARCH Center (Solutions for Energy, AiR, Climate, and Health), funded by a five-year Air, Climate and Energy (ACE) Center grant from the U.S. Environmental Protection Agency, aligns cutting-edge scientific research and technology to support the EPA’s strategic goals of protecting human health and the environment.
 Based at Yale University, with major participation by Johns Hopkins University, the SEARCH Center involves more than two-dozen researchers across a number of institutions including North Carolina State University, Stanford University, Northeastern University, University of Chicago, University of Michigan, and the Pacific Northwest National Laboratory.

-The center’s main objectives are to: (1) investigate energy-related transitions under way across the United States by combining state-of-the-science modeling of energy systems, air quality, climate, and health; (2) characterize factors contributing to emissions, air quality, and health associated with key energy-related transitions in order to understand how these factors affect regional and local differences in air pollution and public health effects today and under a changing climate; and (3) identify key modifiable factors (e.g., transportation, land use, power generation) and how those factors and their air pollution impacts are likely to change over time.
+The center’s main objectives are to: (1) investigate energy-related transitions under way across the United States by combining state-of-the-science modeling of energy systems, air quality, climate, and health; (2) characterize factors contributing to emissions, air quality, and health associated with key energy-related transitions in order to understand how these factors affect regional and local differences in air pollution and public health effects today and in the future; and (3) identify key modifiable factors (e.g., transportation, land use, power generation) and how those factors and their air pollution impacts are likely to change over time.
 The center has four research projects, two support units, and an administrative core.

 - • Project 1 (Modeling Emissions from Energy Transitions) encompasses economic modeling of national emissions and air quality under different energy policy scenarios.